Sacred Heart College (Adelaide): Campus

 The college is situated on three grounds in the suburb of Somerton Park on Brighton Road, 13 km west of the Adelaide city centre.
-The campus' facilities consist of three ovals, nine tennis courts, three basketball courts, a hockey pitch and seven cricket nets.

-The school has seen extensive redevelopments of its facilities.
-These have included the development of the Marcellin Learning Centre and the Brother Stephen DeBorgue Performing Arts Centre which includes music rooms and a multifunctional arts centre.
-Prior to 2015, the College planned to overhaul Sacred Heart College's War Memorial Oval; the redevelopments were due to conclude in 2014/15.
-The now completed redevelopments house classrooms, a gymnasium, change rooms and a 1000-seat assembly hall.

-The campus is most widely recognised for its stately heritage architecture.
 Central to the college is "Paringa Hall", named to recognise the Cudmore family's first largest sheep station in the Riverland.
 Paringa Hall has been defined as one of South Australia's most outstanding late 19th-century family homes remaining upstanding.
 Designed by Edmund William Wright, a previous Mayor of Adelaide and a notable architect, engineer and businessman, who is also noted for designing the Adelaide Town Hall and Parliament House, Adelaide, the building's opulence speaks of great wealth.

-Located east of the campus is the Sacred Heart Memorial Chapel, opened and blessed in 1924 as a memorial to the Old Collegians who lost their lives in the First World War.
-The college also embodies heritage structures located throughout the college, including the century-old Score Board and Memorial Entrance.

-A part of the college campus includes a technology centre and St Paul's which is currently in redevelopment.

 Prior to 2017, the college had ten houses:

 The college has since transitioned to a five house system: